-Following Phoenix Week, students will spend 3 weeks immersed in an online academic, credit-bearing course.
+Students will spend 3 weeks immersed in an online academic, credit-bearing course.
 These courses typically require 5-6 hours of work daily, comprised of engagement with faculty, teaching assistants, or peers, and also including time spent on homework, problem sets, papers, or other independent work.
-For the academic courses, students will be in class with students from other scholarship programs.
+For the academic courses, Woodson Summer Scholars will be in class with students from other scholarship programs.
 Students will be graded for their work and receive a grade for the course.

-Outstanding Black/African American students who are a current junior in high school, enrolled in a high school in the United States, and who are at least 14 years old, are invited to apply.
+Outstanding current junior year students who are engaged in Black/African American communities, enrolled in a high school in the United States, and who are at least 14 years old, are invited to apply.

 Application materials include: